turboderp/exllama/README.md

 - [ ] Rudimentary test harness
 - [ ] Compile small, representative dataset for testing
 - [ ] Make sure new model performs at least as well as reference model on perplexity
+- [ ] Sort out dependencies and compatibility with latest GPTQ release
 - [ ] Optimize memory usage in large matrix multiplications
 - [ ] Consider Triton implementation
 - [ ] Evaluate Triton implementation